Skip to main content

 Content produced by the Northern Forests Climate Hub

-Northern hardwood forests are already being affected by climate change, which creates challenges for sustaining the ecological, economic, and cultural benefits that these forests provide.
-Many adaptation management actions can address these key challenges based on site-specific conditions and drawing upon knowledge from local managers.
+Northern hardwood forests in New England and New York are already being affected by climate change, which creates challenges for sustaining the ecological, economic, and cultural benefits that these forests provide.
+There are many adaptation management actions that can address these key challenges.
+Adaptation actions are informed by site-specific conditions, including historical land-use legacies, and local manager knowledge and expertise.

 Climate change is a significant threat for wildlife around the world.